Great to have you, Rush Limbaugh here, trying to say much more than I have time to say because I've been gone for so long.

 They couldn't wait to get rid of it and resume their normal posture.

-Now let you two examples.
+Now, let me give you two examples.

-AB comparison, as I like to say.
+A-B comparison, as I like to say.

-The real substantive, overwhelming success of Scott Walker in Wisconsin.
+I have been chronicling on this program for the past year The real substantive, overwhelming success of Scott Walker in Wisconsin.

 Scott Walker is a conservative.